musicarroll/wwchain/README.md

 ## Chain persistence

-The blockchain is saved to a JSON file (default `chain.json`) in the current directory.
-You can override this path with the `--chain-file` argument.
-On startup the node will load this file if it exists.
-Whenever a new block is added, the file is rewritten so the chain persists across runs.
+Blocks are now stored in a [parity-db](https://crates.io/crates/parity-db) database.
+The database lives in a directory (default `chain_db`) which can be changed with the `--chain-dir` argument.
+Each block is written atomically so crashes cannot corrupt previously committed data.

 ## Optional dependencies